Garmin G1000: Certification

 The Garmin G1000 is generally certified on new general aviation aircraft, including Beechcraft, Cessna, Diamond, Cirrus, Mooney, Piper, Quest (the Quest Kodiak), and Tiger.
 In late 2005, Garmin first announced in the G1000 in the Columbia Aircraft Model 400, later sold to Cessna.
 Garmin announced its first G1000 retrofit program for the Beechcraft C90 King Air in 2007.
 That same year the Garmin G1000 became a jet platform, as the avionics system for the Cessna Citation Mustang very light jet.
 Versions of the G1000 are also used in the Embraer Phenom 100 and Embraer Phenom 300, and PiperJet, as well as the Bell SLS helicopter.

 Competition

 The G1000 competes with the Avidyne Entegra and Chelton FlightLogic EFIS glass cockpits.
 However, there are significant differences with regard to the features, degree of integration, intuitive aspects of the design, and overall product utility.
 Note that the Chelton system is not typically found in airplanes that include the less expensive G1000 or Avidyne systems.

 In 2009 Garmin introduced the Garmin G500 as a retrofit glass cockpit.
 The G500 has the majority of the capabilities of the G1000, other than integration with the aircraft engine system.

-Advantages and drawbacks

-As it has GPS, communication, and radio navigation components built directly into the system, it both consolidates components into a centralized location and, for the same reason, becomes potentially more costly to repair or replace.
-The system has the potential to reduce downtime as key components, such as the AHRS, ADC and PFD, are modular and easily replaced.
-The system's design also prevents the failure of a single component from "cascading" through other components.

-The G1000 is compatible with the latest enhanced vision system (EVS) technology.
-Enhanced vision systems use thermal and infrared cameras to see real-time images and help turn obscurants such as bad weather, night time, fog, dust and brownouts into better images that can see 8-10 times farther than the naked eye.

-There are some safety concerns with all glass cockpits, such as the failure of the primary flight displays (PFD).
-The Garmin G1000 system offers a reversionary mode that will present all of the primary flight instrumentation on the remaining display.
-In addition, there are multiple GPS units, and electronic redundancy incorporated extensively throughout the design of the system.